Atlanta United FC: Sponsorship

 On July 12, 2016, the team announced American Family Insurance as its primary jersey sponsor for the first team.
 The terms and length of the contract were not disclosed.
-Truist is the official kit sponsor at the youth academy level.
+Truist Financial is the official kit sponsor at the youth academy level.
 On February 4, 2020, the club announced that it had expanded its partnership with local healthcare provider Piedmont Healthcare.
 As part of the partnership expansion, Piedmont became the first team's sleeve sponsor and the main sponsor for the reserve team.
-Later, the team announced Truist Financial and NAPA as short and sleeve sponsors.
+Later, the team announced Truist and NAPA as short and sleeve sponsors.
 On March 23, 2021, the team announced AT&T as its new sleeve sponsor.

 Development system

 Reserve team

 On November 14, 2017, Atlanta United announced that they would be launching a reserve team to compete in the United Soccer League, the second division of American soccer.
 Club president Darren Eales said that the new team was launched to "bridge the gap between our best in class academy and our First Team."
 The team, Atlanta United 2, began play in the Eastern Conference of what is now called USL Championship in the 2018 season.
-In 2023, the team was moved to MLS NEXT Pro.
+In 2023, the team was moved to MLS Next Pro.